Health officials say Metro Vancouver could host fan-less NHL games if season resumes

 “There are ways you can do it safely and I think it is an interesting idea.”

-Dr. Henry, a self-described hockey fan, says there are ways to ensure the NHL games can be played within provincial guidelines.
+Dr. Henry, a self-described hockey fan, says there are ways to ensure NHL games can be played within guidelines to curb the spread of the novel coronavirus.

 One strategy is to have multiple NHL teams based in the same city in order to limit travel.